nzgather/Gather-Resources-Dev/building-the-web/content/Building With Wordpress.md

 * __Main Menu (L1s):__ This should include the *entire* website IA.
 Use the `depth` parameter of `wp_nav_menu` to limit the output of this menu.
 This means we can re-use this menu object in other place, eg. a site map, a large L1+L2 menu in the footer etc.
 * __Unique Menus:__ These include special "Supporter" logos in the footer.

-_Note: Wordpress Menu's are used for the organisation of content; unless that content is literally a list of links, then it's better to create a Custom Post Type and use those within the Menu._
+_Note: Wordpress Menus are used for the organisation of content; unless that content is literally a list of links, then it's better to create a Custom Post Type and use those within the Menu._

 There are other types of navigational items found on the page, these include: